-If we are to label anyone a criminal, it is not those who are addicted to the drugs, but those who are responsible for providing access to those drugs, and that goes all the way to the top, to the ones who gave the orders to acquire those drugs and set them lose in our countries.
+If we are to label anyone a criminal, it is not those who are addicted to the drugs, but those who are responsible for providing access to those drugs, and that goes all the way to the top, to the ones who gave the orders to acquire those drugs and set them loose in our countries.
 Stop labeling drug users as criminals and get them the help they seek!
 Go ahead and contact "A Way Out" and see if the program is working for them and helping to save lives.

 Drug Addiction programs do exist and are there to help you.
 If you are in need of help, advice, guidance, or treatment, search the Substance Abuse and Mental Health Services Administrative (SAMHSA) website or call 1-800-662-HELP (4357) and speak with a professional about your situation.

 This confession is not sponsored by any of the organizations listed on this page.

 If you enjoyed this confession, make sure you subscribe to the Confessions RSS feed!

 You can also subscribe to the Weekly Confessions Digest.